Sub Zero Repair

 Solution: This is not a very complicated problem.
 When the icemaker is empty, there is a bar or arm in it that drops into the down position.
 This switches on the icemaker, and when it has generated enough ice, the ice pushes up the arm, and the machine stops.
 If the machine is continuously generating ice, it means that either the arm is bent or the micro-switch inside the machine is defective.

 Hopefully, this troubleshooting advise has been of help.
-If you continue to have trouble and want Sub Zero repair in San Diego.
+If you continue to have trouble and want Sub Zero Appliance Repair in San Diego.